FuelLabs/fuel-specs/specs/vm/instruction_set.md

 This modifies the `balanceRoot` field of the appropriate output(s).

-## Cryptographic Opcodes
+## Cryptographic Instructions

-All these opcodes advance the program counter `$pc` by `4` after performing their operation.
+All these instructions advance the program counter `$pc` by `4` after performing their operation.

 ### ECR: Signature recovery